 Wondering if you may be lactose intolerant?
 Take our Lactose Intolerant Quiz.

-While A2 milk and lactose-free milk producers market themselves as a safe alternative for those who do not want to give up their favorite dairy products, these beverages are still cow’s breast milk.
-Aside from allergies and intolerances, all forms of cow’s milk contain trans fats, saturated fats, a multitude of growth and sex hormones, cholesterol, and sugar, all of which were specifically formulated to help a calf grow into a 2,000 lbs animal.
+While a2 milk and lactose-free milk producers market themselves as a safe alternative for those who do not want to give up their favorite dairy products, these beverages are still cow’s breast milk.
+Aside from allergies and intolerances, all forms of cow’s milk contain trans fats, saturated fats, a multitude of growth and sex hormones, cholesterol, and foreign sugars—all of which are specifically formulated to help a calf grow into a 2,000 lbs animal.
 When humans consume this breast milk made for baby cows, these “ingredients” can increase their risk of acne, diabetes, osteoporosis, bone fractures, heart disease, asthma, weight gain, chronic inflammation, and cancer.

-To learn more about the potential health risks associated with dairy consumption, visit our Why Avoid Dairy page.
+To learn more about the potential health risks associated with dairy consumption, visit our Why Ditch Dairy page.